 - Hydrate properly – A little-known cause of vertigo is dehydration.
 This is one of the first ways your body will let you know that you need more water.
 So before you worry about invasive treatments, try to increase your water intake.

 - Canalith repositioning – From the Epley maneuver to a half somersault that is supposed to reset the crystals in the ear, there are plenty of canalith repositioning techniques that have been helpful for some patients.
 If you are in good enough health to perform the maneuvers yourself at home, you may be able to get the benefits without needing to head back to the doctor.

-- Diet – Sometimes vertigo is related to a fluid buildup in the ears.
+- Diet – Sometimes spinning sensation is related to a fluid buildup in the ears.
 While dietary changes don’t address the underlying reason for the buildup, reducing your salt intake may help you to experience fewer bouts of vertigo.

 - Trigger avoidance – While triggers and causes are not the same thing, most people can immediately experience fewer episodes of vertigo by learning what sets an attack in motion and then working to avoid those triggers.